History of the Squamish people: The First One

 The Transformer brothers also knew where he was, but he didn't look and just held his pole steady.
 The brothers came and landed on the side of the canoe.
 They asked the man, "What are you doing?"
 He responded, "Oh, you are my grandchildren.
-Oh this here, this is my food that I am going to feed you with."
-He tells the three men, "I have a house right here, right there in that little bay.
+This here, this is my food that I am going to feed you with."
+He told the three men, "I have a house right here, right there in that little bay.
 You bring your canoe over and come up ashore."
 He pulled up his pole and had a lot of the moss ready.
-In the house, he had a big fire ready and a mountain of rock underneath, already hot.
+In the house, he had a big fire and a mountain of rock underneath, already hot.
 He took some sticks and grabbed the hot rocks and put them in a bowl that was filled with water.
 When the rocks were dropped in, the water began to boil.
 He took the boiling water and placed the moss inside and then made soup.
-The tells the men to have a seat on his bench with his big hyu7kem plate.
+He told the men to have a seat on his bench with his big hyu7kem plate.
 This was the first hyu7kem plate made because he knew these men were coming.
 It made this plate really fancy, and fed them with three Mountain Goat horn spoons.
 The three men ate the moss.